 “Play Clean” is the name of a Pepsi Center program that encourages fans to recycle products used during concerts and events, as well as reduce pollution caused by cars.
 Launched in 2008, the program was developed specifically for the Pepsi Center and the teams that call the Pepsi Center it's home (the Colorado Avalanche, Denver Nuggets, and Colorado Mammoth).

-Pepsi Center is the first major entertainment venue in Colorado to provide single stream recycling of plastic cups, all bottles and clean paper products used during events.
-Items being placed in recycling bins on arena concourse started with the Men's NCAA basketball tournament in March.
+When launched, the Pepsi Center became the first major entertainment venue in Colorado to provide single-stream recycling of plastic cups, all bottles, and clean paper products used during events.
+Items being placed in recycling bins on arena concourse started with the Men's NCAA basketball tournament in March 2008.

-Other efforts to protect the environment are underway at Pepsi Center.
-A limited number of preferred spaces in Pepsi Center's parking lots are now designated for hybrid cars.
-"It's a small way to reward a fan who has made the investment in automobiles that protect the environment," Jolette said.
-The parking fees will be the same.
-Spaces are available on a first-come, first-served basis.
+Other efforts to protect the environment have been implemented since the “Play Clean” program started and new initiatives are constantly being evaluated.
+For example, a limited number of preferred spaces in Pepsi Center's parking lots are now designated for hybrid cars.
+The parking fees remain the same as standard spaces and are available on a first-come, first-served basis.